 - Data compression (Storage TOAST);

 - EC2 Instances

 C3 Type: compute-optimized instances equipped with 2 SSD for Compute-Intensive Workloads.
 C3’s virtual cores (vCPU) are hardware Hyper-Thread cores running on a 2.8 GHz Intel Xeon E5-2680v2 with Ivy Bridge-EP microarchitecture.
-When launched from an HVM AMI, inside a Virtual Private Cloud this instances can benefit of the new EC2′s enhanced networking, installing the ixgbevf driver (if using other Linux flavors) and enabling the sriovNetSupport attribute.
+When launched from an HVM AMI, inside a Virtual Private Cloud these instances can benefit of the new EC2′s enhanced networking, installing the ixgbevf driver (if using other Linux flavours) and enabling the sriovNetSupport attribute.